4,200 words, approximately 16 minutes to read

 In Advantage, I unpack how and why a favored few get all the sales.
 Understand this isn’t a recent phenomenon in publishing.
 It has been part of the market since its inception, and it has been documented in numerous studies.

-What’s different today is that the power-law curve the describes market sales is supercharged by the visibility of store rank and the modern market features that amplify cumulative advantage.
+What’s different today is that the power-law curve that describes market sales is supercharged by the visibility of store rank and the modern market features that amplify cumulative advantage.

 Study after study shows that the publishing market follows a power curve with a small percentage of titles earning most of the revenues.
 By looking at data related to the number of titles on Amazon compared to those capturing a sale a day, we can determine that only one percent of the titles on Amazon earn more than $2,000 a year.